Why should I have my pet microchipped?

 What species can be microchipped?

 Many people now microchip their dogs, cats, rabbits and ferrets.
 However, microchipping plays an important role in identifying any animal.
 Microchips have been used in zoos, wildlife projects and in many pet exotics as well as livestock, fish and equines.
 In the past few years we have supplied them for use in a wide range of animals from horses to reptiles and dormice.
 Many different species can be registered with Petlog, and here at petDetect we recommend all pet exotics are microchipped.
 Many pet exotics must be microchipped by a vet due to the varying implant sites and the requirement for anatomical knowledge to be able to place them.
 The number of exotics vets across the UK is increasing and many are knowledgeable in microchipping different species.
 Owners interested in the procedure should use the Find an Exotics Vet feature of our sister company Vetark Professional to locate an experienced vet in their area.

 How much does pet microchipping cost?

 Costs will vary depending on the implanter, the area of the country you are located and how many animals you need to have microchipped.
 Most implanters charge between £10-20 (€15-30) per pet - please visit our Find an Implanter page to search for your local petDetect Implanter.
-Included in this price for pet owners located in the UK is lifelong registration onto the Petlog database for your pet.
-Unless you need to update contact details or change ownership there are no further charges involved in remaining on their database.
+Most implanters will Include registration onto the Petlog/IKC database for your pet in this charge.
+Unless you need to update contact details or change ownership there are no further charges involved in remaining on the microchip database.